Helsinki - Tallinn Ferry Guide 2024

 Only 2 Hours from Helsinki by Ferry

 Tallinn is located on the northern coast of Estonia on the shores of the Gulf of Finland.
-The distance from Helsinki to Tallinn is only 80 kilometres which explains the easy accessibility from the Finnish capital by ferry.
+The distance from Helsinki to Tallinn is only 80 kilometres, so it is easy to get to the Finnish capital by ferry.
 Travelling from Helsinki to Tallinn or vice versa by modern ferry is not extremely popular and practical.
 Flying between the capitals is also possible but taking a ferry is a much more comfortable and cheaper way of travelling between the cities.

 Helsinki – Tallinn Ferry Companies